....

 ......................

 The dog in the pictures, obviously, is not the actual dog that attacked me.
 I wish I could have snapped a candid portrait of the perpetrator while he was trying to kill me—figured a close-up action shot would look great framed and mounted above my bed—but that stupid animal would not stand still!
-So, when I got home, I looked up him on the Internet and downloaded a couple of pictures so I could show people a reasonable facsimile of my assailant.
+So, when I got home, I looked up his breed on the Internet and downloaded a couple of pictures so I could show people a reasonable facsimile of my assailant.
 I certainly didn’t want friends and co-workers to think that Ted Gargiulo would let just any old tramp get inside his pants.
 Heck no!
 According to the Animal Control officer, he was a genuine, purebred Anatolian Shepherd...6 feet, 125 pounds (ruff-ly speaking) when fully grown.
-My “blind ddate” was mite smaller than the one pictured on the right, still an adolescent by dog standards.
+My “blind ddate” was a mite smaller than the one pictured on the right, still an adolescent by dog standards.
 You know how it is when those hormones kick in.
 It might explain the touch of acne I observed around the dog’s muzzle when he was lunging for my crotch.
 It’s no wonder he didn’t want his picture taken.
 How vain!

 What was the dog’s name?

 Months later, I learned from my attorney that the dog’s name was Rory...which sorta put a personal spin on the incident.
-I should specify that it was a male “Rory” that did me wrong, for whatever that’s worth.
+I should specify that it was a male “Rory” that did me wrong.
 Long ago, before I was married, I knew a girl named Rory.
 She was a lot friendlier than the Rory I encountered in Boston, much prettier to look at.
 Walked on two legs, which is a definite plus in my book when it comes to interpersonal relationships.
 I rather fancied her at the time and would gladly have chosen her any day over her male counterpart.
 In case you were wondering, I never made it past the “Equator” with Rory #1.
 There were no torn pants, no hurt feelings.
 We parted friends...probably just as well.

 Was the dog neutered?

 That’s another “hot” topic my friend at work felt needed to be addressed, he and several other inquiring minds.
-I’m surprised no one’s asked me about the color of the dog’s eyes.
+I’m surprised no one asked me about the color of the dog’s eyes.
 Or his Social Security number.

 What was it like, being mauled like that?